NEW FOR 2016

 Prepare yourselves for the journey for your life as you will fight your way through the sewers and streets in the middle of mobs of infected people in the Demon District, desperately trying to keep order.
 Chaos and death have consumed the park and they hold no biases on who they will claim next!

 Will you get to the cure before the infection gets you?
 Enter this all-new Fright Fest scare zone, but only if you dare!Learn More

 All-New Haunted Attraction (Wristband Required)

 Enter into the world of the unknown, where everything is dark and you can’t even see your own feet or hands in front of you.
-It’s PITCH BLACK and the curse of the old Six Flags Over Georgia demons and ghosts are lurking.
+It’s PITCH BLACK and the curse of the mummy’s are lurking.
 Will you see them before it’s too late?Learn More

 FRIGHT FEST RETURNS FOR 18 DAYS OF TERROR.

 The park is family-friendly by day, but we turn up the terror at dusk!
 Fright Fest at night is not recommended for children under 13 or anyone who scares easily.

 |Saturday, September 24||Noon to 11:00 p.m.|

 |Sunday, October 2||Noon to 10:00 p.m.|

 |Sunday, October 16||Noon to 10:00 p.m.|